Education, Research and Innovation

 International Registrar Program

-In collaboration with Interplast Australia and New Zealand, we offer an annual grant to support a plastic and reconstructive surgery trainee to travel as an observer to an Interplast medical aid mission.
+In collaboration with Interplast Australia and New Zealand, the Foundation supported a plastic and reconstructive surgery trainee to travel as an observer to an Interplast medical aid mission.

 The program highlights the importance of international outreach through the provision of medical aid and encourages voluntary service and future engagement with disadvantaged communities in the Asia-Pacific region.